TheProdigyLeague/NYSE_ABC/LEGALESE.md

   Customize options are available for everyone.
 Including providing recommendations, personalized content, and indexed search results.
 For example, Google's Security Checkup provides trusted security consultant tips adapted to how the End-user Google's products.
 And, depending on how much the customer has paid, Google Play could use also information like apps you’ve already installed and videos you’ve watched on YouTube to suggest new apps you might like!
 (Don't you dare try creating your own apps.)
 Depending on how the user sets things to their liking, we may also modify, antagonize, and implement payment systems to show you how personalized ads can be based on how they're interests and activity doesn't align with our constantly updated hate speech policies!
 Across Google services!!
 For example, let's say a customer of ours that we are out of touch with, searched for “mountain bikes” in our JavaScripted, selective index based, search bar, they will see ads, top of the list, for sports equipment.
 On YouTube: Clickbaited, high status social creditor's shilling over-priced, and expensive mountain bike equipment.
 They could also control what information Google uses to show them.
 The ads we deliver will be there forever, and cannot be changed.
-But, they could visit our ad settings in My Ad Center to see why that specific charlatan was delivered to them at their doorstep that we profit off of and they worked hard-for some reason--for...
+But, they could visit our ad settings in My Ad Center to see why that specific charlatan was delivered to them at their doorstep that we profit off of and they worked hard—for some reason—for...

 /!\ disclaimer:

 * Alphabet Inc. shows you personalized ads based on sensitive categories, such as race, religion, sexual orientation, or health.
 * Alphabet Inc. shows you personalized ads based on your content from Drive, Gmail, or Photos.
 * Alphabet Inc. shares information that personally identifies you with advertisers, such as your name or email, even if you didn't ask us to.
   For example, ~~if you see an ad for a nearby flower shop and select the “tap to call” button, we’ll connect your call and may share your phone number with the flower shop.~~ If you see an advertisement delivered from China and are wondering "How did this company I have no interest in and have never done business with before suddenly have ALL of my personal information?!"
 Don't get upset and don't you dare report them, potential suspect.
 You better thank Google for delivering you that A.I. generated ad that you didn't ask for, and can't skip.
-But, will most certainly be sold to another data broker.
+But, will most certainly be sold to another data broker...

 #### My Ads From Google

 ~~Measure performance~~ **Ruin Performance**

   Alphabet Inc. utilizes data analytics programs and algorithmic measurement processes to service conversion applications.
   For example, third-parties analyze data about your visits to third-party sites.
-We also use data about how our ads interact with clients, including, but not limited to: Related Google Search activity, advertiser performance, effect the ad campaign had on user device.
+We also use data about how our ads interact with clients, including, but not limited to: Related Google Search activity, advertiser performance, and the effect the ad campaign had on it's user's device.
   We use a variety of tools to do this, including Google Analytics.
 Let us remind ourselves that the user has chosen to visit our sites whether they are starving, unemployed, and need food or not.
 They have chosen to be hungry.
 And have chosen to work for food.
 Therefore, they have chosen to use our apps that we have chosen to build like, Google Analytics, Google Analytics is basically what the customer may choose to enable to then Google link that information about that chosen activity from that chosen site or pre-installed app with third-party activity from other outsourced sites or developer apps that use our software within ad services.

 #### SO HOW DO I PURCHASE FOOD?
 AND Where should I look for a job?